NicolasSlmetal/megatech-store-back-end/README.md

 ## Project Structure

 - **shell/**: This directory contains useful `.sh` files to run and manage the project efficiently.
+- **Spring Boot Project**: This is a Spring Boot project developed with:
+- Spring Web
+- Spring Security;
+- Spring Validation;
+- REST architeture;

 ## Requirements